farrasmuttaqin/sms-api-admin-clone/README.md

 ![Agent Administration Page](https://raw.githubusercontent.com/farrasmuttaqin/sms-api-admin-clone/Task-2-Action_to_push_sms_api_admin/screenshoot/agent_management.png)
 <p align="center">Figure 7: Agent Administration Page</p>

+Agent is a component inside the SMS Messaging system that is used to deliver messages to the telecommunication providers.
+Agent SMS delivers the messages in XML or plain text form through HTTP protocol.
+Provider will response the delivered message by sending message status information to the SMS Messaging system to be handled by the PHP Delivery Report service.

 ![Cobrander Administration Page](https://raw.githubusercontent.com/farrasmuttaqin/sms-api-admin-clone/Task-2-Action_to_push_sms_api_admin/screenshoot/cobrander_management.png)
 <p align="center">Figure 8: Cobrander Administration Page</p>

+Cobrander ID is a string used to determine routing of an SMS.
+Before SMS API V2 launch to send SMS, that Java apps must first look for cobrander ID specified for that particular combination sender ID and user ID.
+If found this value must be used as the Cobrander ID in the Send Messages Command.

 ## Author
 Hi there , i'm <a href="https://github.com/farrasmuttaqin/"> Muhammad Farras Muttaqin </a>